-(d) Expression of generalized hatred, leading to violence or practical discrimination, against a person or a group of persons identified by race, national or ethnic origin, colour, parentage, kinship, sex, age, mental or physical disability, philosophy or religion, political or other opinion, property, or other status, may be regulated by law; but there may be no regulation against expression that targets ideas, beliefs, culture, religion, philosophies or ideologies, facts or theories, the state, government, community or religious bodies and institutions, public persons, or historical figures;
+(d) Expression of generalized hatred or vilification, leading to imminent violence or practical discrimination, against a person or a group of persons identified by race, national or ethnic origin, colour, parentage, kinship, sex, gender, age, mental or physical disability, philosophy or religion, political or other opinion, property, or other status, may be regulated by law; but there may be no regulation against expression that targets ideas, beliefs, culture, religion, philosophies or ideologies, facts or theories, the state, government, community or religious bodies and institutions, public persons, or historical figures;

-(f) Actions, except that of Article 23(b), by the state or any of its organs or organized agencies, group, community, or a person targeted towards the termination or limitation of rights and freedoms, or the democratic rights enshrined in this Charter are themselves not subject to protection by this Charter.
+(f) Actions, except that of Article 23(b), by the state or any of its organs or organized agencies, group, community, or a person targeted towards the termination or limitation of rights, freedoms, or the democratic rights of others enshrined in this Charter are themselves not subject to protection by this Charter; and